 Summer is a perfect time for getting out of old routines and devoting time to music.
 New England holds some special retreats that offer programs where choral singers can get away for a week or more to focus and learn; elsewhere, singers take advantage of summer freedom to rehearse and perform a special choral work.
 Many choruses open their doors to the public to host “summer sings,” where participants sing a masterwork in a single session under expert direction, and often with professional soloists— a perfect way to participate in great music with a minimum commitment.

-Over 600 performances are listed on the Choral Arts New England events calendar between September 2016 and June 2017.
+As of late September, about 435 performances are listed on the Choral Arts New England events calendar for September 2017 through June 2018.
 Here are just a few season highlights.
 See the the online calendar for the complete and up-to-date set of events.

 Johanna "Jody" Hill Simpson founded and, for 16 years, directed the PALS Children’s Chorus (now known as VOICES Boston), and more recently founded and is Artistic Director of Music on Norway Pond, in Hancock, NH.
 Her thirty-five years of dedication to the choral arts in New England have created an extraordinary legacy of choral excellence for singers of all ages and continue to produce some of New England’s most compelling and memorable musical experiences for participants and audiences alike.